 In comparison, the PSC Scholarship is designed to build broad-based skills in policy formulation in the early part of your career.
 Under the PSC Scholarship, the initial years of your civil service career would be geared towards developing you as a generalist policy leader in the initial phase, though there would be opportunities to specialise in specific sectors subsequently if you are found suitable.

-The PSC Scholarship (Public Finance) aims to develop individuals for leadership positions in the finance sector of the Public Service.
-You will be emplaced onto the Public Service Leadership Programme (PSLP), subject to meeting criteria, and will be given opportunities to be posted to other agencies to expand your understanding of other functions in public finance.
+The PSC Scholarship (Public Finance) aims to develop individuals in economics, finance, accountancy or related fields for Public Service leadership positions, particularly those which require strong grounding in Public Finance.
+You will be placed on the Public Service Leadership Programme (PSLP) upon graduation, with MOF as your parent agency, and will be given opportunities to be posted to other agencies beyond MOF, AGD and AGO to broaden your policy perspectives beyond Public Finance.

 In comparison, the AGO/AGD scholarships are aimed primarily at developing individuals with deep domain expertise for leadership positions as determined by these organisations.

-In terms of the country of study, the PSC Scholarship (Public Finance) is tenable for local or overseas studies in Accountancy whereas the AGD Accountancy Scholarship and the AGO Auditing Service Scholarship are tenable for Accountancy courses in local universities only.
+In terms of the country of study, the PSC Scholarship (Public Finance) is tenable for local or overseas studies in Accounting, Analytics, Business, Business Administration, Business Management, Economics, and Finance whereas the AGD Accountancy Scholarship and the AGO Auditing Service Scholarship are tenable for Accountancy courses in local universities only.

 The PSC recognises that you may only discover your career interest at a later stage in your life.
 Such applicants may apply as a Mid-term candidate to the PSC Scholarships (excluding Uniformed Service and the PSC Master's Scholarship) after they have completed at least one semester/year of their undergraduate study and if they are not in their final year.